I’m very late to the game for talking about Jupiter Ascending, so please forgive my tardiness.

 2. She is a savvy woman who dresses up as whatever she needs to be to survive, much the same way women in our own world have to.

-What’s interesting is that it’s not just Jupiter.
+What’s interesting is that in the science fiction genre, it’s not just Jupiter.
 I want you to think back to the not-so-long ago past with Katniss from The Hunger Games.
 Remember Katniss?
 How all she wanted to do was wear dad’s jacket and illegally hunt squirrels in the backwoods of former West Virginia?

 Even our strongest heroines are often forced to play a part in order to win.

 In science fiction (and fantasy as well), we like to dress women up to be what we think they should be.
-It’s a common plot device, and it’s a wonder why we aren’t picking up on the commentary of it, but rather internalizing it as a truth by not questioning it.
+It’s a common plot device.
+Sometimes I wonder if we are internalizing these outfit changes as truth but not questioning it, or if movies like Jupiter Ascending are critiquing that female truth.

 Even today, women are asked to dress in a lot of ways, usually to fit some image that someone else has of us.
-And if you want personal stories on that, please ask.
-I can talk to you about how I dressed like my boss, only to find out it was unprofessional because I was younger and skinnier.
-My dress, which I purposefully chose to mimic my superiors, was cited as inappropriate and a reason for my termination from the job even when I went more conservative.
+I can tell you about how I dressed like everyone else in the office, but was reprimanded for wearing tennis shoes like those who were paid four times as much as me.
 Or I could tell you how I was afraid to wear flannel shirts when they were popular in the sixth grade because I wasn’t one of the cool kids.
-I thought that if I did, I would be made fun of, so I wore dowdy t-shirts and leggings.
+I thought that if I did, I would be made fun of for trying to be cool, so I wore dowdy t-shirts and leggings.

 I have more stories, and the woman in your life almost certainly do too.